IuliiaKonovalova/animal_shelter/README.md

         - All inputs are set to be required to fill out.
         - It has to checkboxes for the visitors to fill voluntary:

-            - The 1st is - ADAP, which helps the company to understand the motive of the visitor.
+            - The 1st is - ADAPT, which helps the company to understand the motive of the visitor.
             - The 2nd is - DONATE, which motivates users to consider financial support for the company.

         - The submit button is animated on hover.